Sharpest-Marble/taylorswift/README.md

 # Requirements:

-Python 2 or 3, and the numpy package (which comes with most standard python downloads).
-That's it!
+Python 3, tkinter (included in python3), and the numpy package (which comes with most standard python downloads).

 # Instructions:

 Download from GitHub, or use pip:

-	pip install taylorswift
+	pip install taylorswift2

 After downloading, type the following into the command line:

-      python
+      python3

       from taylorswift import *